-The two evaluators will meet, separately, with the selected team and use their wireframe.
-Evaluators should write down as many usability problems as they observe (e.g., by using the materials provided by the selected team).
+The two evaluators will meet, separately, with the selected team and "use" their two paper prototypes (i.e., each evaluator will see both paper prototypes, one after the other).
+Evaluators can see the paper prototypes in the order they prefer, writing down as many usability problems as they observe (e.g., by using the materials provided by the selected team).
+Paper prototypes must be referred to as "Prototype #1" and "Prototype #2".
 The goal here is to help the other group, and to report possible problems to improve their project... so do not try to be "nice" by not reporting some issues.